 TCM treatment will involve a thorough assessment not just of the current injury but also of the rest of the body.
 This will involve questions about the head injury (how it happened), what symptoms are being experienced as well as questions about the general state of physical and mental health prior to the injury.
 Your TMC Doctor will also look at your tongue and feel your wrist pulses.
 This information will allow your TCM Doctor to create a comprehensive picture of the patterns of disharmony in your body.
 After the intake process, you will receive an acupuncture treatment.
 The first appointment will be 1 hour and follow-up appointments will last 45 minutes.

 Acupuncture points will be chosen to help relieve current symptoms: headaches, insomnia, fatigue, cognitive issues, changes to sight/smell/hearing, dizziness and nausea.
 There will also be points for improving blood flow and balancing any underlying issues that are preventing your body from recovering.
 Herbal Medicines may be recommended.
-For concussion these are generally aimed at improving blood flow and reducing pain and swelling.
+Acupuncture points for concussion are generally aimed at improving blood flow and reducing pain and swelling.

 How Long Will it Take to Recover?